 Southeast Asia Travel Itinerary

 We flew straight from Bangkok to Chiang Mai.
 We had a total of 5 nights in this northern Thai city.
 The main reason we were here was for trekking as it’s such a great base to do it from.
 We spent our first two nights in the Old Town which we loved.
 The street food here was the best on our whole trip!

 We then went on a 2 day trek.
 We booked it there and chose a small group with just walking, no elephants or rafting.
 I’ll be sharing the full experience soon.
 It was hard but incredible!
 Afterwards we stayed in the Nimman area of Chiang Mai for 2 nights, which is basically the new town and full of little coffee shops and bars, with lots of shopping.

 Some friends were staying with family in Chiang Rai whilst we were here so we spent two lovely days with them.
 We didn’t explore much but we did see the incredible white temple Wat Rong Khun.

 We booked a slow boat to take us on a two day trip down the Mekong River.
 There were about 12 of us on the boat, with a one night stopover in a small village on the banks of the river.
 It was a beautiful way to see the country at a slow pace.

 This French colonial town on the Mekong River is small and filled with little cafes, shops and restaurants and there are many beautiful hotels and spas around here.
-Very relaxing place and lots of good food.
+A very relaxing place and lots of good food.

 We only spent 3 days in Siem Reap and Cambodia as a whole.
 We only really came to see the incredible Angkor Wat.
 I had mixed feelings about Siem Reap at the beginning (Pub Street is horrible), but ended up having some of the best times of our trip there!

 Hmmmm.
 Not sure about this one.
 But not for the reasons you may think.
 Big cities don’t intimidate me, I’m a London girl.
 But I just didn’t fall in love with Bangkok.
 Lots of good cocktails though!